Digitization of Quarterly Business Reviews (QBRs)

 Imagine the lift in conversion rate from free to paid accounts if you could assign CSMs to the free accounts.

-Offering Digital Business Reviews to free and freemium users is powerful and cost effective.
+Offering Digital Business Reviews to free and freemium users is powerful, cost-effective, and has a top-notch return on investment.

 Imagine what paying attention to your free users would do to your flywheel?